jyong25/Yong_Portfolio/README.md

 Database & Data Administration - This course teaches students how database systems are used and managed, and the issues associated with protecting associated data assets

-Elemtary Statistics - We will focus on elementary probability theory, the fundamentals of descriptive and inferential statistics, and the interpretation of results
+Elementary Statistics - We will focus on elementary probability theory, the fundamentals of descriptive and inferential statistics, and the interpretation of results

 Intermediate Statistics - Students will explore additional topics in parametric and non-parametric methods, including analysis of variance (ANOVA) and multiple regression

 The Contemporary City - We will take an interdisciplinary approach, concentrating on both social and political perspectives

+# Census Academy Achievements

 First Update to README